 Do a memory jar

 Find a jar that you can use, and set it out between Thanksgiving and Christmas.
-Put out a pen and some pre cut slips of paper.
+Put out a pen and some pre-cut slips of paper.
 Have each family member write down a few of their favorite family memories.
 Then when the family gathers for Christmas, take time to read those memories aloud.
 This is guaranteed to bring out some laughter and well as provide great family time.
 If your family is a new blended family, you can instead write down what Christmas or family means to you.

+Caroling is a great thing to add to your new meaningful holiday traditions!
 I’ve always loved caroling and this event is great, especially if you get a large group of family and friends together to participate.
 My parent’s church has someone who attaches an open trailer to the back of his pickup for the carolers to ride in…then they drive from neighborhood to neighborhood, stopping to carol at members homes.
 You can also do this in an apartment complex or walk from place to place in your neighborhood.
 Follow up with some cookies and cocoa at a predetermined location!
 Always lots of laughs and lots of fun for all ages!